coding-blocks-ebooks/blocks-of-android/01-project-structure/intro.md

 Various tools like Ninja, Maven, MAKE and Gradle can be used to build different type of projects.
 Earlier maven was used to build Android applications in Eclipse.
 Android applications at the OS level are built using MAKE.
 Generally, now we use Gradle to build Android applications.

 Gradle is also a build tool and it configures how an app is built.
 There are certain tasks which need to be performed to build an Android Application.
-These tasks include Javac compiling java files, encoding the XML files, compressing images etc. Gradle manages all this build system and performs these necessary tasks.
+These tasks include Javac compiling java files, encoding the XML files, compressing img etc. Gradle manages all this build system and performs these necessary tasks.

 Now we understand the role of Gradle in building an Android application, we can move to understand the basic project structure.